wcraft/Intro_Command_Line/README.md

 - Text-based video games
   - maybe you've played an old video game where you typed commands to your character and they do something.
 Basically this is what we do with the command line

-- definition of CLI, GUI
-    - GUI - graphical user interface.
-We interact with graphical representations of things to manipulate the computer and give it commands.
-Windows and the little mouse and all that on the computer is the GUI
-    - CLI - command line interface.
-Text-based way of giving commands to the computer.
-When we are talking about the command line, we are talking about the command line interface.
-Everyone has a program on their computer called Terminal.
-If you hit command-space and type "Terminal", your computer GUI should show you the program

-- famous command lines throughout history

 - How to read and write on the command line 1
   - screenshot of the terminal, diagrammed.
 Also called the shell.
 The program that allows you to type commadns to the computer